thaoto22/CS361-Microservice/README.md

 ### Step-by-Step Process for Using the Microservice

 1. **Download Required Files**
-   - Retrieve `microservice.py`, `receive.txt`, and `request.txt` from GitHub.
+   - Retrieve `microservice.py`, `response.txt`, and `request.txt` from GitHub.
    - Ensure all files are available in the correct directory.

 2. **Understand File Roles**
    - `request.txt`: Acts as the input pipeline where the main program writes task requests.
-   - `receive.txt`: Serves as the output pipeline where the microservice writes processed tasks.
+   - `response.txt`: Serves as the output pipeline where the microservice writes processed tasks.
-   - `microservice.py`: Reads from `request.txt`, processes tasks, and writes sorted results to `receive.txt`.
+   - `microservice.py`: Reads from `request.txt`, processes tasks, and writes sorted results to `response.txt`.

 3. **Prepare Task Requests**
    - Format your task data as a CSV (Comma-Separated Values).